brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 ***

-User-centricity is important to me, which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible.
+User-centricity is important to me.
+Which means my skills & strengths are particularly suited to building web interfaces that are usable, accessible, responsive, performant, progressively enhanced, resilient, and as future-friendly as possible.

 If this sounds like something you're after and think I could possibly help you with it, [I'd love to hear from you](/contact).